xdit-project/mochi-xdit/README.md

 1. Memory Optimization makes mochi is able to generate video on a single 48GB L40 GPU without no accuracy loss.
 2. Tiled VAE decoder enables the correct generation of video with any resolution.
-2. Unified Sequence Parallelism for AsymmetricAttention using xDiT: hybrid 2D sequence parallelism with Ring-Attention and DeepSpeed-Ulysses.
+3. Unified Sequence Parallelism for AsymmetricAttention using xDiT: hybrid 2D sequence parallelism with Ring-Attention and DeepSpeed-Ulysses.
+4. CFG parallel is first applied by us in Mochi-1.

 ## Usage